Didem Taş

-Didem Taş (born March 31, 1992) is a Turkish women's football defender currently playing in the First League for Konak Belediyespor with jersey number 4, serving also as the captain.
+Didem Taş (born March 31, 1992) is a Turkish women's footballer who plays as a defender in the First League for Konak Belediyespor.
 She is a member of the Turkish national team since 2009.

 Career

 Club

 Didem Taş obtained her license from her hometown club Konak Belediyespor on November 3, 2006.
 She plays since then in the same club, and is currently serves as their captain.

 At the end of the 2012–13 season, she enjoyed Women's First League championship.
 Taş played at the 2013–14 UEFA Women's Champions League in the qualification round matches in August 2013 and in the knockout stage matches in October 2013.
 She appeared in three matches of the 2015–16 UEFA Women's Champions League qualifying round.

 At the end of the 2015–16 season, she enjoyed once again her team's champion title.
 She played in three matches of the Group 9 of the 2016–17 UEFA Women's Champions League qualifying round.
 Taş took part in three matches of the 2017–18 UEFA Women's Champions League qualifying round in Tbilisi, Georgia.